• Skip to primary navigation

 • Combine oats and buttermilk in small bowl.
 Let stand while preparing other ingredients.

-• In a large mixing bowl, combine flour, baking powder, baking soda,salt and brown sugar.
+• In a large mixing bowl, combine flour, baking powder, baking soda, salt, brown sugar, and chia seeds (if using).
 Whisk together.
 Set aside.

 • Add beaten egg, oil and lemon zest to oat mixture.
 Mix well.